tabascoeye/ED-1/README.md

 # ED-1

-Companion App for Teenage Engineering devices
+nothing to see here for now...